Banking on the Future

 Summary

-The powerful are now weak.
+The powerful are now weak

 The financial crisis that began in 2007 was swiftly attributed to central banks, who failed to recognize rising asset prices, especially in housing, and the risks posed by derivatives meant to mitigate but instead exacerbated financial instability.
 When the crisis hit in the summer of 2007, central banks were ill-equipped with low interest rates, inadequate bank reserves, and an unregulated "shadow banking" system.
 Questions arose about why monetary authorities missed the warning signs whether their focus on inflation control and monetary stability blinded them to economic shifts, and if they should have monitored asset prices alongside interest rates.
 Additionally, they were criticized for not keeping pace with financial innovations and for being unprepared to collaborate effectively during the crisis with other central banks and their governments, highlighting the need for broader awareness and coordinated responses to economic challenges.